Mostly stolen, deficit's original solution for the most senior (6)

 'the' becomes 't' (the is pronounced as a 't' sound in some dialects).

-The initial letter of 'solution' is 's'.
+The first letter of 'solution' is 's'.

 'olde'+'s'+'t'='OLDEST'